Khoo Teck Puat: Philanthropy

 In 1981, Khoo set up the Khoo Foundation charity fund, with an initial S$20 million.
 The foundation donated S$125 million towards the construction and operation of a hospital, Alexandra Hospital @ Yishun.
 In 2007, the hospital was renamed as Khoo Teck Puat Hospital.

+In February 1990, the Khoo Foundation donated S$100,000 to the Singapore government's 25th anniversary charity fund in support of children, the elderly, and the disabled.
+Later in May, Khoo donated $2.5 million—$0.8 million himself and another $1.7 million on behalf of the Khoo Foundation—which is the single largest donation to the fund.